w4jbm/Z80-and-CP-M/README.md

 # Z80-and-CP-M
 Various small Z80 and CP/M related projects.
-Many of these assemble under the Z80ASM assembler from SLR.
+Some of these assemble under the Z80ASM assembler from SLR.
+I have also been experimenting with creating .COM files using the Microsoft BASCOM compiler.

 ## CPUTYPE.Z80
 This program assembles and runs under CP/M and will tell you the type of processor (8080, Z80, or Z180) you are running.
 This was originally in a batch of CP/M examples with very little explaination of the logic.
 I created most of the detailed commentary (130 lines vs 55 lines) for my own edification.

+## ECHO.BAS
+This was one of my first "proof-of-concept" programs to demonstrate passing arguments from the CP/M command line to a BASIC program compiled using BASCOM.

+## UNIX2CPM.BAS
+Not pretty, but pretty useful...
+This is a more meaningful demonstration of passing command line arguments and is useful when using RunCPM on a Linux box.
+This replaces LFs with CR/LFs similar to Linux's unix2dos command, but runs under CP/M. Linking shows a size of 1,490 bytes and STAT shows 13 records (1,664 byes).
+This is similar in size to other utilities doing the same thing and actually significanly smaller than some version written in C.

+While the code isn't elegant, the flow it has is similar to how I would write a prototype prior to coding in assembly language.

 ## And the fine print...
 The copyright for most of the various files are held by others and subject to various terms and conditions.
 I have tried to recognize those involved and have left any notices or attribution in place with the files used.